Khongoryn Els

 The Dunes

-The main dune ridge is accessed from the ger camps on the northern edge.
-The climb to the ridgeline takes 45 to 90 minutes depending on starting point and fitness; the sand is steep and the footing is soft.
-At the top, the view north across the flat green valley and south into the deeper desert is unlike almost anywhere else in the country.
+The main ridge is accessed from the ger camps on the northern edge.
+The climb to the ridgeline takes 45 to 90 minutes depending on fitness; the sand is steep and soft and the footing is energy-consuming.
+At the top, the view north across the flat green valley and south into the deeper Gobi is unlike almost anywhere else in the country.
+Bring more water than you think you need.
+The dune surface in July and August reaches 45 degrees Celsius by midday.

 Ger Camps